ChanRahar/Last-Project/README.md

 This should install node modules within the server and the client folder.

+This game uses firebase for the game database.
+You need to create an apiKey file in the src folder with your firebase information, or saved them in the environmental variables, to start the application locally.

-After both installations complete, run the following command in your terminal:
+After both installations complete and firebase key is included, run the following command in your terminal:

 ```
 npm start
 ```

-This game uses firebase for the game database.
-You need to create an apiKey file in the src folder with your firebase information, or saved them in the environmental variables, to start the application locally.

 Your app should now be running on <http://localhost:8800>.
 The Express server should intercept any AJAX requests from the client.